Table of Contents

 Primerica MLM compensation plan

-The main problem with Primerica’s multi-level marketing scheme is its compensation plan, which pays representatives way below the national average.
+The main problem with this (like most mlm’s), multi-level marketing scheme is its compensation plan, which pays representatives way below the national average.

 In 2010, Primerica was reported to have over 100,000 representatives selling the company’s financial products, with individual earnings averaging $5,156 per year